TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-List the website on this port:
+Browsing the website on port 80:

 <br />